This is a detailed guide on performance/gaming laptops built with modern AMD Radeon GPUs.

-While AMD processors have been a competitive choice on a multitude of modern laptops in recent years, AMD graphics cards have failed to win quality designs so far.
+While AMD processors have been a competitive choice on a multitude of modern laptops in recent years, AMD graphics cards have failed to win quality designs in the past.

-In all fairness, AMD mobile graphics have not been proper alternatives to the Nvidia mobile options up till now, but with RDNA2 that promises a 50% increase in performance and 40% reduction in power use, AMD laptop GPUs now stand a chance.
+In all fairness, AMD mobile graphics have not been proper alternatives to the Nvidia mobile options up till now, but with RDNA2 which promises a 50% increase in performance and 40% reduction in power use, AMD laptop GPUs now stand a chance.
 There are a couple of different GPU sub-series as part of the RX 6000 lineup:

 - Radeon RX 6800M – designed for 1440p gaming, with a design power of 145+ W, meant for full-size performance notebooks;